Skip to main content Skip to footer

 This year’s A Night Full of Stars awards evening will take place on Friday 2 October at the historic Kings Hall, Stoke‑on‑Trent.

-Nominations open on Wednesday 1 May and close on Friday 12 June.
+Nominations open on Friday 22 May and close on Friday 19 June at 5pm.

 Categories